 Results are available 2- 3 working days from the sample being received in the lab depending on which sample is taken.
 The test will say whether you have HSV I, HSV II, both or neither.

 Treatment of Genital Herpes

 Like several other infections, once it is caught, HSV I and HSV II stay in the body forever and a minority of those infected get recurrent outbreaks.
 Fortunately, there are ways to decrease the frequency and severity of the outbreaks.
 There are anti-viral medications available (both creams and pills) which can help control the infection.
 Lifestyle changes are very important and can also help to control the time between outbreaks and their severity.

-Our clinics in Nottingham, Derby, Leicester , Sheffield, Leeds and London can provide you with a prescription for medication and provide advice on lifestyle changes to help you control the infection if you test positive.Most carriers of HSV need no treatment because symptoms are slight or non-existent.
+Our clinics in Nottingham, Derby, Leicester , Sheffield, Leeds and Watford can provide you with a prescription for medication and provide advice on lifestyle changes to help you control the infection if you test positive.Most carriers of HSV need no treatment because symptoms are slight or non-existent.